 Mean score of companies in the Recreation and Sports Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-VisitScotland's score of 23 is lower than 64% of the industry.
+VisitScotland's score of 26 is higher than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 VisitScotland currently does not have available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
 This suggests that VisitScotland may be in the early stages of developing a comprehensive climate strategy or reporting framework.
 As a responsible entity within the tourism sector, VisitScotland is likely aware of the growing importance of sustainability and climate action.
 The organisation may be exploring various initiatives to address climate change and reduce its environmental impact, aligning with industry standards and best practices.
 In the absence of specific emissions data or targets, it is essential for VisitScotland to establish clear commitments and measurable goals to enhance its sustainability efforts and contribute positively to the climate agenda.